16 Types of Keys to Lock Away Your Security Concerns

 The dimples are aligned symmetrically on both sides of the key’s blade.
 This ensures that you can open the lock whichever way the key is inserted into the lock.
 These keys usually have two rows of dimples that fit into corresponding cone-shaped pins within the lock.

-Although not the safest option, these keys cannot be duplicated just like that.
+Although not the safest key options, these keys cannot be duplicated just like that.
 These locks come with a card or a code and duplicate keys need to be ordered using this number.

 Valet keys are a kind of spare key that you can get along with your car.
 While the main key provides access to all of your car’s features, valet keys only have limited access.
 They can be used to open doors and to start the car.